 As part of the Schengen zone, Malta is one of the various ETIAS countries who will play host to this system for any travelers wishing to enter and travel around the country.

-ETIAS Visa requirements for Malta
+ETIAS Travel Authorization requirements for Malta

 When it comes to applying for a European Visa Waiver for Malta, travelers will be required to complete an ETIAS application form.
 This form should only take approximately 10 minutes to complete and will be available through an easy-to-use online platform.